aws-samples/reinvent2013-mobile-photo-share/documents/App Setup.md

 Running the iOS App:

-1. Open the **MobilePhotoShare/MobilePhotoShare.xcodeproj** project file in Xcode.
+1. Open the **MobilePhotoShare/MobilePhotoShare.xcworkspace** project file in Xcode.
+2. In the **TVMClient** project, Right-Click on the **Frameworks** group.
+    1. In the Menu select Add Files to **TVMClient**
+    1. Navigate to the location where you downloaded and expanded the AWS SDK for iOS.
+    1. Select the following frameworks and click Add:
+        * AWSRuntime.framework
 1. 1.
 In the Project Navigator, Right-Click on the **Frameworks** group.
     1. In the Menu select Add Files to **MobilePhotoShare**
     1. Navigate to the location where you downloaded and expanded the AWS SDK for iOS.